 Researchers took pictures of the potato field during the day and used CIP's open-source software called Thermal Image Processor (TIPCIP) to determine when plants became so warm that they needed to be watered.
 By conducting irrigation only when the plants reached this threshold, the researchers were able to significantly reduce the amount of water used for irrigation.

 “The goal was to determine the minimum amount of water needed for potatoes to get a good harvest,” Ramirez said.

-Ramirez explained that while infrared cameras can be installed on drones to monitor water stress on large farms, the cost of such equipment is prohibitive for small and medium-sized farmers.
+Ramirez explained that while infrared cameras can be installed on drones to monitor water stress on large farms, the cost of such equipment is prohibitively high for small and medium-sized farmers.
 Thus, he plans to test a new option - a plug-in device that turns a smartphone into an infrared camera and costs about $ 200.
-CIP scientists have recently developed a new, more user-friendly version of TIPCIP for smartphones and are planning a future version that will provide more specific information on when and how much water is needed.
+CIP scientists have recently developed a new, more user-friendly version of TIPCIP for smartphones and are planning a future version that will provide more specific information about when and how much water is needed.

 “By using open access technology, we can help farmers produce food with less water,” Ramirez confirmed.

 However, he added, such technology should be complemented by a deeper awareness of the importance of sustainable water management.

 This study was supported by the World Bank through the National Innovation Agrarian Program (PNIA) and the CGIAR research program.